demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ## Panorama Playbook
 * **PanoramaCommitConfiguration** : Based on the playbook input, the Playbook will commit the configuration to Palo Alto Firewall, or push the configuration from Panorama to predefined device groups of firewalls.
 The integration is available from Demisto v3.0, but playbook uses the GenericPooling sub-playbook, which is only available from Demisto v4.0.
-* **Panorama Query Logs** : W raps several commands (listed below) with genericPolling to enable a complete flow to query the following log types: traffic, threat, URL, data-filtering, and Wildfire.
+* **Panorama Query Logs** : Wraps several commands (listed below) with genericPolling to enable a complete flow to query the following log types: traffic, threat, URL, data-filtering, and Wildfire.
    * [panorama-query-logs](#panorama-query-logs)
    * [panorama-check-logs-status](#panorama-check-logs-status)
    * [panorama-get-logs](#panorama-get-logs)